kiedtl/roguelike/doc/statuses.md

 - when a nearby ally informs them of your presence
 - if the monster isn't deaf and it hears a noise

-## Shove

-You will be able to swap places with all monsters, even if they're hostile.
-This prevents you from making melee attacks.

 ## Enraged

 - +20% chance to land a hit.